nccgroup/pip3line/Build-process.md

 * libtransform
 * The Pip3line GUI
 * The command line tool
-* The default transformation plugin
+* The default transformations plugin

 Other modules can be activated individually.

 > -DWITH_QT5=ON

-Configure and compile the binary for QT5. (default) This is now the default configuration, if you want to compile against Qt4 set this option to OFF
+Configure and compile the binary for QT5.

+This is now the default configuration, if you want to compile against Qt4 set this option to OFF

 ## Linux build & Install